-The Rural Development Plan for Wales is part of a new European Union Programme to promote the economic regeneration of rural areas.
-The areas deemed eligible as rural in Merthyr are Bedlinog, Cyfarthfa, Merthyr Vale and Vaynor with Plymouth as a Service Centre area.
+The Rural Development Plan for Wales is part of a European Programme to promote the economic regeneration and sustainability of rural areas.

-The RDP is aimed at assisting communities, helping to boost the local economy by supporting local business and the voluntary sector/community organisations, improving basic services, village enhancement, improving the local environment and promoting the Welsh language.
+The RDP LEADER Programme uses innovative methods to assist communities, helping to boost the local economy by developing basic services, village enhancement, improving the local environment and promoting sustainability and the Welsh language.

-There are three main objectives stemming from the Merthyr Local Development Strategy and all projects that were approved in Business Plan 1 / due to be implemented through Business Plan 2 fit within at least one of the key objectives:
+There were three main objectives stemming from the Merthyr Local Development Strategy and all projects that were approved fit within at least one of the key objectives:

 - Welsh Heritage and Culture

 - Production of Local Food, Crafts and Services

 - Project Cynnal - ended June 2014 which focused on business growth, environmental best practice, resource efficiency and ICT

 - Preserving Merthyr's Heritage - ended June 2014 which aimed to protect, enhance and promote the heritage and landscape of the Rural wards of Merthyr Tydfil